Municue

 Last: Feb 11, 2026·Housing·Corridor

-Cross Development, LLC applied for Low Income Housing Tax Credits (LIHTC) to develop the Huntington Place affordable housing project.
-The project aims to expand the supply of affordable housing for low-income residents in the corridor.
+Cross Development, LLC applied for 4% Non-Competitive Low Income Housing Tax Credits to develop affordable housing at Huntington Place.
+Affordable housing programs like these help expand the supply of housing that residents with lower incomes can afford.
+The application was approved on February 11, 2026.

 Feb 11: Approved